Chris Solinsky

 Chris Solinsky (born December 5, 1984) is a retired American distance runner and an American college cross country coach.
-Solinsky is the current assistant coach of the Oregon Ducks cross country team at the University of Oregon.
-Among his more notable achievements, he won eight state championships in high school and five NCAA Division I championships at the University of Wisconsin.
+Solinsky is the current director of cross country and track and field at the University of Wisconsin.
+Among his more notable achievements, he won eight state championships in high school and five NCAA Division I championships at Wisconsin.
 He was the American 10,000 meters record holder with a time of 26:59.60 as well as the first non-African to break the 27-minute barrier in the 10,000 m.
+Five other Americans have since joined him in breaking the 27-minute barrier.

 Running career

 High school

 Solinsky was born in Junction City, Wisconsin, and attended high school at Stevens Point Area Senior High (SPASH).
 Led by legendary coach Donn Behnke, Solinsky dominated the competition after his freshman year, winning the state cross country title three times.
 He won 11 state medals, eight state titles, led the nation in time on six occasions, and earned four 1st Team All-American awards.
 He broke Wisconsin high school state records in the indoor 1600 m, the indoor 2-mile, and the outdoor 3200 m.
 He also broke state meet records in cross country and the outdoor 3200 m.
 He is the 2nd athlete in Wisconsin state history to ever win 3 straight 3200 meter championships (Ben Porter is the first).
 As a Junior Chris finished second to Bobby Lockhart from Virginia in both the Nike Indoor Championships 2 Mile and the Adidas Outdoor Classic 2 Mile Championships.
 His winning time of 14:41 at the 2002 Foot Locker National Cross Country Championships gave him a 21-second winning margin, the largest margin of victory in the history of the meet.
 He finished his high school career with personal records of 4:03.80 (1600 m) and 8:43.24 (3200 m).